What is a meaningful representation of protein sequences?: Results

-The first strategy (Concat) avoids aggregation altogether by concatenating the local representations $r=[r_1, r_2, ..., r_L, p, p, p]$ with additional padding $p$ to adjust for sequence-length, such that $dim(r)=D$ for all $r$.
-This approach preserves all information stored in $r_i$.
-To make a fair comparison to the averaging strategy, we wish to maintain the same overall representation size, which means that the dimensions of our local representations $r_i$ must be scaled down by the maximum sequence length.
-In our experiment, we implement both strategies using a ResNet-based model \cite{He2016} (see Methods), with a global representation size of 2048, leading to a local representation size of 2048 for the average strategy, and a much smaller size of 4 for the concatenation strategy.
+The first strategy (Concat) avoids aggregation altogether by \emph{concatenating} the local representations $r=[r_1, r_2, ..., r_L, p, p, p]$ (with additional padding $p$ to adjust for variable sequence-length).
+This approach preserves all information stored in the local $r_i$s.
+To make a fair comparison to the averaging strategy, we maintain the same overall representation size by scaling down the size of of the local representations $r_i$.
+In our case, with a global representation size of 2048, and a maximal sequence length of 512, this means that we restrict the local representation to only four dimensions.

-As a second strategy (Bottleneck), we investigate the possibility of \emph{learning} the optimal aggregation operation.
-This is done with an autoencoder \cite{Kramer1991}, a simple neural network that as output predicts its own input, but forces it through a low-dimensional bottleneck, which can be interpreted as a global representation (\fig\ref{fig:sequence_length_architechtures}).
-The model thus \emph{learns} a generic global representation during pre-training, in contrast to the strategies above in which the global representation arises as a deterministic operation of learned local representations during this initial phase.
+As a second strategy (Bottleneck), we investigate the possibility of \emph{learning} the optimal aggregation operation, using an autoencoder, a simple neural network that as output predicts its own input, but forces it through a low-dimensional bottleneck \cite{Kramer1991}.
+The model thus \emph{learns} a generic global representation during pre-training, in contrast to the strategies above in which the global representation arises as a deterministic operation on the learned local representations.
+We implement the Bottleneck strategy within the Resnet (convolutional) setting, where we have well-defined procedures for down- and upsampling the sequence length.

-When comparing these two aggregation strategies on the three protein prediction tasks (Stability, Fluorescence, Remote Homology), we observe a quite dramatic impact on performance (\tab\ref{tab:sequence_length_results}).
+When comparing the two proposed aggregation strategies on the three protein prediction tasks (Stability, Fluorescence, Remote Homology), we observe a quite dramatic impact on performance (\tab\ref{tab:sequence_length_results}).
 The Bottleneck strategy, where the global representation is learned, clearly outperforms the other strategies.
 This was expected, since already during pre-training this model is encouraged to find a more global structure in the representations.
-More surprising are the results for the Concat strategy, as these demonstrate that even if we restrict the local representation to be much smaller than in standard sequential models, the fact that there is no loss of information during aggregation has a dramatic influence on the downstream performance.
-While these results might differ depending on the nature of the downstream task, they strongly point to the potential of learning global representations directly as part of the unsupervised pre-training procedure.
+More surprising are the results for the Concat strategy, as these demonstrate that even if we restrict the local representation to be much smaller than in standard sequential models, the fact that there is no loss of information during aggregation has a significant positive influence on the downstream performance.